How It Works

 Students practice and internalize the ability to self-advocate and interview.

-Digitability's Classroom Economy teaches boundaries and social skills for the workplace, along with financial literacy.
+Digitability's Social Economy teaches boundaries and social skills for the workplace, along with financial literacy.

-Simultaneously, they develop financial literacy while managing their earnings and classroom budget.
+Simultaneously, students develop financial literacy while managing their earnings and classroom budget.
 Teachers use this economy to monitor progress and measure outcomes.

 While these dollars are not legal U.S. currency, their real value lies in the skills they teach students.
 Students learn to interact within a real economy by paying bills for desk rent, internet use, and gym membership, as well as buy privileges like snacks and preferred activity time.